 As a result, it’s never a good thing to assume you can kick maintenance down the line.

-Though the roof was prone to leaking, it was not what really needed repair.
+Though the roof was prone to leaking, it was not what needed repair.
 Owners should have addressed the concrete and structure damage first.
 And worse, it should have been done far earlier.
-This is yet another reason why delaying repairs should be a warning sign to potential buyers.
+This is another reason why delaying repairs should be a warning sign to potential buyers.

-The one thing that residents all noted about their lives in the condo building is that they were aware that they were living in a poorly maintained building.
+The one thing that residents noted about their lives in the condo building is that they were aware that they were living in a poorly maintained building.
 The lousy maintenance record might have seemed like a nuisance back in the day, but the truth is that the slapshot work eventually added up.

 This level of neglect is an extreme case of corporate greed winning at the cost of innocent lives.
-While the residents may have had some level of control over the measures, the truth is that this was a case where minor problems were ignored until they were no longer minor.
+While the residents may have had some control over the measures, the truth is that this was a case where minor problems were ignored until they were no longer negligible.
 This meant that people should have been firmer with their company, but instead, they may have put too much trust in them to do the right thing.

 Architects of the Champlain Towers South built it on a reclaimed wetland in 1981.
-Most blocks along the coast, and high-rise buildings elsewhere, are built on pile foundations, using columns of concrete and steel to transfer the load of the building into the ground.
+Most blocks along the coast and high-rise buildings elsewhere are built on pile foundations, using columns of concrete and steel to transfer the load of the building into the ground.
 A short distance away is Champlain Towers North, built to an almost identical design.